Dracula (1931 English-language film): Plot

 Renfield is a solicitor traveling to Count Dracula's castle in Transylvania on a business matter.
 The local village people fear that vampires inhabit the castle and warn Renfield not to go there.
 Renfield refuses to stay at the village inn and asks his carriage driver to take him to the Borgo Pass.
 He is driven to the castle by Dracula's coach, with Dracula disguised as the driver.
 En route, Renfield sticks his head out of the window to ask the driver to slow down, but instead finds that the driver has disappeared, and a bat is leading the horses.

-Renfield enters the castle and is welcomed by the charming but eccentric Count, who, unbeknownst to Renfield, is a vampire.
+Renfield enters the castle and is welcomed by the charming and eccentric Count, who, unbeknownst to Renfield, is a vampire.
 They discuss Dracula's intention to lease Carfax Abbey in England, where he intends to travel the next day.
 Dracula drugs and hypnotizes Renfield into opening a window.
 Renfield faints as a bat appears, and Dracula's three wives close in on him.
 Dracula waves them away, then attacks Renfield himself.

-Aboard the schooner Vesta, Renfield has become a raving lunatic slave to Dracula, who hides in a coffin and feeds on the ship's crew.
+Aboard the schooner Vesta, Renfield has become a raving servant to Dracula, who hides in a coffin and feeds on the ship's crew.
 When the ship reaches England, Renfield is discovered to be the only living person.
 He is sent to Dr. Seward's sanatorium adjoining Carfax Abbey.
 Elsewhere, at a London theater, Dracula meets Seward.
 Seward introduces his daughter Mina, her fiancé John Harker, and a family friend, Lucy Weston.
 Lucy is fascinated by Dracula.
 That night, Dracula enters her room and feasts on her blood while she sleeps.
 She dies the next day after a string of blood transfusions.

 Renfield is obsessed with eating flies and spiders.
 Polymath doctor Professor Van Helsing analyzes his blood and discovers his obsession.
 He starts talking about vampires, and that afternoon, Renfield begs Seward to send him away, claiming his nightly cries may disturb Mina's dreams.
 When Dracula calls Renfield through the medium of a wolf howling, Renfield is disturbed by Van Helsing showing him wolfsbane, which Van Helsing says is used for protection from vampires.